 By The Red Hook WaterStories team

-During Prohibition (1920 -1933), the piers of Red Hook were among many places that smugglers tried to sneak in large quantities of alcohol, often using innovative speed boats to evade federal agents.
-On June 3, 1922, agents seized a tugboat laden...
+During Prohibition (1920 -1933), the many, bustling working piers of Red Hook made this neighborhood a good place for smugglers to move large quantities of alcohol, often using innovative speed boats to evade federal agents.
+On June 3, 1922, at the...

 By The Red Hook WaterStories team